kenfar/DataGristle/README.txt

    * gristle_viewer
        - Shows one record from a file at a time - formatted based on metadata.

-#Immature Utilities Provided in This Release:
+#Less Mature Utilities Provided in This Release:

    * gristle_differ
        - Shows differences between two files